DmitriyGo7/GloboFindBar/Installation Guide.md

 OPTION 2: Make code changes yourself.

 STEP 1: Have any Firefox version you want already installed.
 I've only tested these code changes in Firefox ESR 140.1.0 and 140.2.0 (August 2025) on Windows, so I can't guarantee that they will work on other, newer or older versions of Firefox.
-I would expect them to work on all desktop operating systems, and I would think they will probably work for a couple years or maybe a bit more in future versions of Firefox, but I can't know for sure.
+I expect them to work on all desktop operating systems, and I think they will probably work for a couple years or maybe longer in future versions of Firefox, but I can't know for sure.

 STEP 2: Disable Firefox auto updates.